rcarrata/rcarrata.github.io/_posts/2023-01-12-ocp4-azure-ipi-private-3.md

 [![](/images/azureipi16.png "azureipi16.png")]({{site.url}}/images/azureipi16.png)

-As we can see we have our VNet setup with an [Azure NAT Gateway](https://docs.microsoft.com/en-us/azure/virtual-network/nat-gateway/nat-overview) and the user-defined routing configured, and there are NOT any public endpoint / IPs.
+As we can see, we have our VNet set up with an [Azure NAT Gateway](https://docs.microsoft.com/en-us/azure/virtual-network/nat-gateway/nat-overview) and the user-defined routing configured, and there are no public endpoints / IPs.

 One important thing about the Outbound Connectivity using NAT Gateway is that NAT gateway allows flows to be created from the virtual network to the services outside your virtual network.
 Return traffic from the internet is only allowed in response to an active flow.
 Services outside your virtual network can’t initiate an inbound connection through NAT gateway.

 ### 3.1 Configuring NAT Gateway to be used as default route for the outbound

-In the implementation of Azure Firewall in OpenShift 4, we needed to configure the User Define Routes for force the traffic to go to the Hub and through the Firewall itself.
+In the implementation of Azure Firewall in OpenShift 4, we needed to configure the User Defined Routes to force the traffic to go to the Hub and through the Firewall itself.
 So what is needed in this scenario?

 Nothing!
 Azure NAT Gateway default configurations will help us!